Skip to main content

 Ideally, you check to see if the placement can be shown before actually showing it.

-To find out if the content is available for the given user, call: canShowContentForPlacement(context, "placement tag").
+To find out if the content is available for the given user, call: canShowContentForPlacement("placement tag").
 The error callback is optional.

 if (TapResearch.canShowContentForPlacement(